Arabic alphabet: Regional variations

 Some letters take a traditionally different form in specific regions:

-Non-native letters to Standard Arabic
+Non-standard letters

-Some modified letters are used to represent non-native sounds of Modern Standard Arabic.
-These letters are used in transliterated names, loanwords and dialectal words.
+Some modified letters are used to represent non-native sounds to Modern Standard Arabic.
+These letters are used as an optional alternative in transliterated names, loanwords and dialectal words.
+The usage of these letters depends on the writer and their country of origin and their usage is not mandatory.